 American Express has launched a limited-time bonus offer on its popular “Starwood Preferred Guest Credit Card.”

-When you apply and meet minimum spending requirements you can earn 25,000 bonus Starpoints, enough for up to 6 free nights at a Category 1 or 2 hotel!
+When you apply and meet minimum spending requirements you can earn 30,000 bonus Starpoints, enough for up to 15 free nights at a Category 1 hotel or 10 free nights at a category 2 hotel!

-You get 10,000 Starpoints after your first purchase, and another 15,000 if you make $5,000 in purchases within your first six months of cardmembership.
+You get 30,000 Starpoints after you make $3,000 in purchases within your first three months of cardmembership.

 Hotels on the higher-end include the St. Regis, The Luxury Collection, W Hotels, Le Meridien, Westin, Sheraton, Aloft, Element, and Four Points by Sheraton.